rydmike/flex_color_scheme/README.md

            ),
 ```

-**AVOID** using a light theme and dark theme that do no define and use the same `Typogrpahy`.
-To make this switch work interactively we also have to make sure we use the same typography as the one used
-in FlexColorScheme, otherwise the animated theme will show an assertion error, since it cannot animate between the
-different defaults for the used typography.
-To fix this, we use the same nicer and newer typography that is used
-by default by FlexColorScheme based themes.
-We also add the visual density to
-the ThemeData with the same `copyWith` so we get the same Widget spacing as the one used in out `toTheme` setup.

 **IMPORTANT**
-When using FlexColorScheme and making themes with it, you would normally **NOT USE THE ABOVE toScheme APPROACH**.
+When using FlexColorScheme and making themes with it, you would normally **NOT** USE THE ABOVE toScheme APPROACH.
 It is **ONLY** included in this example to be able to demonstrate the theme adjustments provided by
 `FlexColorScheme.toTheme`.
-That being said, it is as shown totally possible to do so if you for some reasons prefer
+That said, it is as shown totally possible to do so if you for some reasons prefer
 the results with the `toScheme` approach.
-By doing so you do however loose most of the end results and features
+By using it, you do however loose most of the end results and features
 offered by `FlexColorScheme`.
 You can see an example visual comparison and presentation of the
 [**differences here**](https://rydmike.com/colorscheme#the-difference).

 The used `FlexColorScheme.light` properties `appBarStyle`, `appBarElevation`, `tabBarStyle`,
 `tooltipsMatchBackground` and `visualDensity` in the example above, actually have
 no impact at all on the returned `ColorScheme` by `toScheme`.
 It can only return colors in a `ColorScheme`,
-that of course have no such theming concepts.
+that of course have no such theming concept.
 Definition of these values above could just as well be removed in the
 above example.
-They were left in there to demonstrate that for this NOT recommended FlexColorScheme theme
+They were left in there to demonstrate that for this **NOT** recommended FlexColorScheme theme
 definition method, they have no impact on the end result.
 Only properties that adjust scheme colors,
 like `colors`, `scheme`, `surfaceStyle` and `usedColors` will have an impact on the `toScheme`
 returned by **FlexColorScheme**.

+> **AVOID**
+> Using a light theme and dark theme that do no define and use the same `Typogrpahy`!
+>
+> To make the above demo work interactively we also have to make sure we use the same **typography** when
+> we make the ThemeData object from the returned ColorScheme.
+> If we do not, the animated theme will show an assertion error, because the **Flutter SDK** cannot
+> animate between text themes using different `Typography`.
+To fix this, we use the same nicer
+> and newer typography that is used by default by FlexColorScheme based themes.
+We also add the
+> visual density to the `ThemeData` with the same `copyWith`, so we get the same Widget spacing
+> as the one used in our `FlexColorScheme.light().toTheme` setup.
+>
+> The above setups ensures that we get as equivalent ThemeData designs as possible, showing only
+> the actual differences.

 ### Example 5 - Equivalent Setup for the Dark Theme, but with More Options